 Partner Country Series - Update on Overseas Investments by China’s National Oil Companies

-Chinese NOCs first ventured overseas to invest in oil and gas production more than 20 years ago.
+Chinese national oil companies (NOCs) first ventured overseas to invest in oil and gas production more than 20 years ago.
 Today, they have emerged to become international players with activities spreading across more than 40 countries and producing 2.5 million barrels of oil equivalent per day (mboe/d) of oil and gas outside of China.
 Chinese companies have contributed much-needed investments in global oil and gas production.